No one to tell us no. Or where to go. (But someone should tell Killian which direction he can go back home to Emma.)

 I also appreciated Joanna Garcia’s return as Ariel because seriously, how is one person that precious?
 And how is her grip on the character so perfect?
 To return evoking hope everywhere felt incredibly right for her character.

-But let’s now get into the fact that there’s not a single fairytale moment on this show that hasn’t tugged on my heart-strings, and Jasmine’s True Love’s kiss freeing Aladdin as the genie was everything I’d hoped it be.
+But let’s now get into the fact that there’s not a single fairytale moment on this show that hasn’t tugged on my heartstrings, and Jasmine’s True Love’s kiss freeing Aladdin as the genie was everything I’d hoped it be.
 And the costumes.
 Oh, the costumes.
 Eduardo Castro can do no wrong.
 Their romance was every bit as magical as it was in the cartoon.
 And for her to be the one to show them all a whole new world this time felt right.

 Now while fear played a crucial role in this week’s episode, when it came to Emma Swan, it got a bit harder to grasp in the end.
 And unfortunately, it distracted me a bit from the episode.
 I can understand the fact that Killian’s departure engulfed her with the abandonment issues she’s always felt.
 I can understand her heartache and the desire to distract herself.
 What I can’t understand is, why not one person, said something along the lines of, let’s wait it out.
 Didn’t this occur in the course of two days?
 Maybe even one?
-It was strange to me that instead of being treated like the tough, real woman she is, Emma was treated like a little girl who’d just got her heart-broken for the first time.
+It was strange to me that instead of being treated like the tough, real woman she is, Emma was treated like a little girl who’d just got her heart broken for the first time.
 (Plus, alcohol.)
 And I actually thought the scenes with Regina and Snow were genius, but if only they were executed differently.
 Give me all the girl’s nights with Snow White drunkenly playing darts and defending herself.
 But don’t try to convince me that it was that easy for everyone to believe Killian would just leave and never return.
 After everything they’ve been through, it simply didn’t fit.
 It especially didn’t seem to fit because while he once may have been under the impression that she wants him gone, the love that runs through them is too deep to just part without goodbyes.
 It’s too deep not to fight.

 And though the weight of the secret is enormous, Emma did state that Regina was forgiven.
 Thereby, if Regina was forgiven, he could be, too.
-That’d linger in his head sometime even if Snow didn’t tell him everyone could be saved.
+That’d linger in his head sometimes even if Snow didn’t tell him everyone could be saved.
 But let it be known above all things that this isn’t an Emma Swan problem but rather a writing problem.
 And sometimes, this tends to happen when the plot is the focus instead of the characters.
 Because while I understood her, the conversation with the bartender was misplaced and off.
 It isn’t like her to think she should move on after a day if she couldn’t move on when he died.
 It was off on so many levels.

 For what it’s worth’ “A Wondrous Place” was a gorgeous episode for Jasmine, Aladdin, and Killian.
 It could’ve been better if handled differently, but six seasons in, I shouldn’t be surprised that the drama will take priority.
 I only hope that we’re somehow told the town’s under some drug forcing them to act strange.
 (Too hopeful?)
-But it seems like next week will be promising, and hopefully Snow and Charming’s curse is broken, too because I need another do over at this bar.
+But it seems like next week will be promising, and hopefully, Snow and Charming’s curse is broken, too because I need another do-over at this bar.

 - I couldn’t believe Charming already knew, but I also couldn’t believe that he seemed to be calmer than I imagined?
 It’s something I had hoped Killian and Emma would tell them together.

 - But on an exceptional note, Colin O’Donoghue once again broke my heart into tiny pieces with his declarations of needing to get back to Emma.
-O’Donoghue brought to life the pain and suffering that’s stemmed from the fact that a loved one may not know how you feel about them.
+O’Donoghue brought to life the pain and suffering that stemmed from the fact that a loved one may not know how you feel about them.
 He made it clear that he’s hurting not for himself, but more so for Emma because of how she may be feeling at the thought that he left her.

 - “I’m not a bloody matchmaker!”
 The episode was filled with some ridiculously hilarious lines between characters that wouldn’t normally interact as often and I loved that.